 Putting aside the Air/Oxygen aspect the first stage of any assessment is to assess the probability of a fuel being present i.e the area to be assessed is classified into ZONEs as defined in EN 60079‑10.

-Due to the nature of the environment Mining and Surface industries are treated differently, and equipment is classified into 2 groups within the Atex Coding relating to the explosive atmosphere for which it is to be used, Group I for mining and Group II for surface use with an additional Group III for surface Dust.
+Due to the nature of the environment Mining and Surface industries are treated differently, and equipment is classified into 2 groups within Atex (and adopted by the UK) relating to the explosive atmosphere for which it is to be used, Group I for mining and Group II for surface use with an additional Group III for surface Dust.

 Multiple gases are usually straightforward and based on the worst-case scenario i.e. gases with lowest ignition temperature and ignition energy except in a few cases where the gas source is a mix and therefore the may be calculated on that mix Hybrid environments i.e. gas and dust must be assessed as a single entity and usually will be a special case regarding certification. ↩